SanojPunchihewa/RadioBook/README.md

 The classsifier algorithm consists of 2 main parts.

 **1. Classifier Preproccesor**(Java with Maven)

 The output from the NLP pipeline comprises of quotes related with corresponding speaker for them and additional attributes, in JSON format.
 A speaker can be repeated more than once.
 Thus, these need to preprocessed before input to the classifier.
-       - Input - nlp_output.json
+- **Input** - nlp_output.json
-	   - output - speaker_list.txt
+- **output** - speaker_list.txt
-	   - dependancies -Gson librabry
+- **dependancies** - Gson librabry

 - **Usage**